 Unfortunately, there is no existing database that organizes OLED materials and their properties.
 Currently, the thermal stability data of OLED materials are scattered throughout the literature.
-Therefore, experimental glass transition temperatures (T_g) for a diverse set of 1944 molecules were collected from a large number of literature using the SciFinder database.
-These T_g values were measured by DSC.
-For molecules with multiple recorded entries, an average T_g was used as the output if the variation was less than 40 K. Molecules with a T_g variation larger than 40 K were not included in the dataset.
-Experimental thermal decomposition temperatures (T_d , corresponding to 5%) weight loss) for a diverse set of 1182 OLED molecules also were collected from the literature.
-The T_d data for these OLED molecules were measured by TGA.
-For molecules with multiple recorded entries, the highest T_d was used for the dataset.
+Therefore, experimental glass transition temperatures $(T_g)$ for a diverse set of 1944 molecules were collected from a large number of literature using the SciFinder database.
+These $T_g$ values were measured by DSC.
+For molecules with multiple recorded entries, an average $T{g}$ was used as the output if the variation was less than 40 K. Molecules with a $T_g$ variation larger than 40 K were not included in the dataset.
+Experimental thermal decomposition temperatures ( $T_d$ , corresponding to 5%) weight loss) for a diverse set of 1182 OLED molecules also were collected from the literature.
+The $T_d$ data for these OLED molecules were measured by TGA.
+For molecules with multiple $T_d$ values, we compare the TGA curves in the literature and take the $T_d$ measured by the smoother TGA curve as the final value (Fig. S1).
 Table S1 lists 13 OLED compounds with multiple recorded entries.
-As can be seen, the deviation in T_g for compounds reported in different papers is often within 40 K. However, the T_d values of the same compounds reported in different papers have a larger deviation, often greater than 40 K. This is because the purity of a compound has a significant influence on the experimental value of T_d .
-Even if the purity of a compound is as high as 95%, if the T_d values of the impurities in the remaining 5% are low, the measured experimental T_d value will also be lower.
-Therefore, a higher compound purity can result in a higher experimentally measured T_d value.
-It should be noted that there are very few compounds with multiple T_d records in our dataset.
+As can be seen, the deviation in $T{\rm g}$ for compounds reported in different papers is often within 40 K. However, the $T{\rm d}$ values of the same compounds reported in different papers have a large deviation, often greater than 40 K. This is because the purity of a compound has a significant influence on the experimental value of $T_d$ (corresponding to 5% weight loss).
+It should be noted that there are very few compounds with multiple $T_d$ records in our dataset.

-The T_g distribution of 1944 molecules and T_d distribution of 1182 OLED molecules are shown in Fig. 1.
-The T_g values span a range from 273 to 600 K, with the majority of values between 325 and 475 K. Fig. 1 shows that compounds with a T_g higher than 400 K (127 °C) account for almost half of the reported compounds.
-The T_d values span a range from 400 to 900 K, with the majority of values between 550 and 800 K. This indicates that the T_d of most OLED materials is greater than 550 K (277 °C).
+The $T_g$ distribution of 1944 molecules and $T_d$ distribution of 1182 OLED molecules are shown in Fig. 1.
+The $T_g$ values span a range from 273 to 600 K, with the majority of values between 325 and 475 K. Fig. 1 shows that compounds with a $T_g$ higher than 400 K (127 °C) account for almost half of the reported compounds.
+The $T_d$ values span a range from 400 to 900 K, with the majority of values between 550 and 800 K. This indicates that the $T_d$ of most OLED materials is greater than 550 K (277 °C).
 The molecular structures include the atomic elements C, H, B, N, O, F, Si, P, S, Cl, and Br, containing most of the elements of pure organic functional materials.

-Fig. 1 (a) T_g distribution of 1944 molecules. (b) T_d distribution of 1182 OLED molecules.
+Fig. 1 (a) $T_g$ distribution of 1944 molecules. (b) $T_d$ distribution of 1182 OLED molecules.

 2.2 Descriptors and fingerprints

 In the work, molecular descriptors and fingerprints were considered to characterize the molecular structure.
-Molecular descriptors and fingerprints were calculated by PaDEL-Descriptor version 2.21.26 The 1D and 2D descriptors and molecular fingerprints were generated by taking into consideration their general applicability as well as their computation cost.
+Molecular descriptors and fingerprints were calculated by PaDEL-Descriptor version 2.21.
+The 1D and 2D descriptors and molecular fingerprints were generated by taking into consideration their general applicability as well as their computation cost.
 The PaDEL-Descriptor software is open source and free, and the calculation of 1D and 2D descriptors and molecular fingerprints is simple and fast.
 This facilitates the further promotion and use of our thermal stability prediction models.